 Clock Mode allows to select the source clock that will be used for transmission (TX).
-The clock mode is forced to Recovered for 1GE electrical interface using Slave local clock (see Local Clock on page 160).
+The clock mode is forced to Recovered for 1GE electrical interface using Slave local clock (see Local Clock on page 183).
+The clock mode is forced to Internal for Multi-Channel OTN.
 For CPRI single port topology, the clock is configurable to Internal or External; for dual port topology, the clock block is not displayed and the clock mode is automatically set to Internal for the Base Station and Recovered for the Remote Radio Head.

 - ► Internal: Internal clock of the unit (STRATUM 3). - Recovered: Line clock from the input port signal involved in the test.
-Available with Transport test applications and Ethernet applications using 10G WAN. - External: Clock signal from the EXT CLK port.
+Available with Transport test applications and Ethernet applications using 10G WAN. - External: Clock signal from the EXT CLK port. - ➤ Backplane: Clock from another module on the platform (FTB or IQS; not supported on LTB-8).
+The other module must support the backplane clock feature and must be enabled.
+Not available when the Backplane Clock check box is selected (see page 154).
+The Backplane clock cannot be shared between FTB- and FTBx-modules.